sequenceplanner/photoneo_campx/README.md

 ![alt text](instruction_images/preparation_16.png)
 ![alt text](instruction_images/preparation_17.png)

+## Chapter 2:

 #### Step 17
-Start the Photoneo Localization software and import the prepared CAD file to verify the good position of the origin coordinate frame.
-The goal is to not manipulate the origin in the localization software, so all the coordinates and angles should be left as 0.
+Start the Photoneo Localization software and import the prepared CAD file Do not manipulate the origin in the localization software, so all the coordinates and angles should be left as 0 even if the pick point is outsode the item (matching the CAD origin frame).

 ![alt text](instruction_images/preparation_18.png)